What Is Tap To Pay?

 Research and choose the right vendor

-Many different POS (point of sale) providers offer contactless payment capabilities.
+Many different POS (point-of-sale) providers offer contactless payment capabilities.
 There will be a long list with a search online, but not all providers suit all businesses.
 There are a few options.

 Full-service POS and credit card payment providers